aryn-ai/sycamore/docs/source/sycamore/transforms/merge.md

 ### Marked Merger

 The `MarkedMerger` merges elements by referencing "marks" placed on the elements by the transforms {doc}`here </sycamore/APIs/low_level_transforms/mark_misc>` and {doc}`here </sycamore/APIs/low_level_transforms/bbox_merge>`.
 The marks are "_break" and "_drop".
 The `MarkedMerger` will merge elements until it hits a "_break" mark, whereupon it will start a new element.
 It handles elements marked with "_drop" by, well, dropping them entirely.
+This merger is useful when you have many rules to apply to how you want to chunk your document.

-The `MarkedMerger` is best used with the DocSet method `docset.mark_bbox_preset`, which applies a series of marking transforms that we've seen good results with.
+We have found that the `MarkedMerger` is best used with the DocSet method `docset.mark_bbox_preset`, which applies a pre-defined series of marking transforms.

 ```python
 marked_ds = docset.mark_bbox_preset(tokenizer=HuggingFaceTokenizer("sentence-transformers/all-MiniLM-L6-v2", token_limit=512))